VamonoscoTRUTH

 Actively Harmful

-Where Most Trips and Hotels Fail
+Where Most Trips / Hotels Fail

-Isolation Amplification
+Isolation Hardening

 Hotels Evaluated for This Scenario